The telc exam A1 is an exam for people who have had either 100-150 hours of lessons or acquired basic knowledge of German through independent study.

 Yes, you can!
 If you have to show proof of your German level at the German embassy or the General Consulate when applying for the visa, the telc A1 certificate proves that you have knowledge of German.
 The certificate is accepted by all German embassies.

 It usually takes place on a Friday – both parts of the exam (written and oral) are done on the same day.
-The results are usually available after approx. six weeks.
+The results are usually available within approx. five weeks.
 You can find the exact dates and prices here.

 You can learn everything you need to know for your telc exam A1 in our intensive courses at speakeasy.
 You can book a tailored preparation for the exam format with our private lessons.
 Here, you will learn about the structure of the exam, typical content, the exam format and exam strategies.
 Find out here if we also offer a preparatory course for your level.